jschnab/systems_design/instagram/README.md

 * `album_name` (clustering key): text
 * `publication_timestamp` (clustering key): timestamp
 * `image_id`: uuid
-* `image_path`: text

 Adding the clustering column `album_name` will help us take care of query 8 with the same table.
 Only low-level clustering columns can be queried with range operators, so we set `album_name` as the high-level clustering column and `publication_timestamp` as the low-level clustering column.

 The partition size is proportional to the number of images owned by users.
-At most, the partition size should be 10^4 (10,000 images uploaded by a user), corresponding to a physical size of 10^6 bytes (1MB).
+On average, the partition size is 10^3 (1,000 images uploaded by a user), corresponding to a physical size of 10^5 bytes (100KB).
+The partition size is at most 10^4 (10,000 images), corresponding to a physical size of 10^6 bytes (1MB).
+With 10^8 users, the table size is 10^13 bytes (10TB).

 Read query 2 is satisfied by the table `images.

 Table `images`:

 * `image_id` (partition key): UUID
-* `image_path`: TEXT
 * `publication_timestamp`: TIMESTAMP
 * `description`: text
 * `album_name`: text
 * `tags`: set(text)

-The value of `image_id` is unique, so the partition size for this table is one.
+The value of `image_id` is unique, so the partition size for this table is one, for a physical size of 10^2 bytes.
+With 10^11 images stored, the physical table size is 10^13 bytes (10TB).

 Read queries 3 and 4 are satisfied by two tables: `image_comments` and `image_likes`.
 Each table is partitioned by image identifier because this query is interested in a specific image.
-To ensure primary key uniqueness, we add a timestamp and user identifiers as clustering keys.
+To ensure primary key uniqueness, we add a timestamp and user identifier as clustering keys.

 Table `image_comments`: